Who Dares Wins (film): Development

-Euan Lloyd gained the idea for the film from events surrounding the siege of the Iranian embassy in London, most notably the storming of the building on 5 May 1980 by the SAS.
+Euan Lloyd gained the idea for the film from events surrounding the Iranian Embassy siege in London, most notably the storming of the building on 5 May 1980 by the SAS.
 Living just half a mile from the embassy, he visited it on multiple occasions during the four days it was occupied by terrorists, witnessing the dramatic ending to the siege in person.
-That same evening he called his lawyer in New York and asked him to register 5 titles with the Motion Picture Association of America, one of which was SAS: Who Dares Wins.
+That same evening he called his lawyer in New York and asked him to register five titles with the Motion Picture Association of America, one of which was SAS: Who Dares Wins.
 In a slightly abbreviated form, this became the name of the film based on the incident which he then set out to make.

-"Since John Wayne and Jack Warner have left the scene its become unfashionable to wave the flag", said Lloyd.
-He hoped the film would counterbalance the anti-authority message of films like The China Syndrome, War Games, Missing and Gandhi.

-"I watched in awe at what these SAS men did, and truly I felt very proud", Lloyd said.
-"Terrorism worries me greatly, so here was an opportunity for me to say what I've felt for a long time."
+Lloyd intended for Who Dares Wins to "counterbalance" the anti-authority messages of contemporary films like The China Syndrome, Missing, and Gandhi.
+Discussing his stance, Lloyd opined that "[s]ince John Wayne and Jack Warner have left the scene its become unfashionable to wave the flag."
+He also stated that the film was a reflection of his anti-terrorist beliefs and "an opportunity for me to say what I've felt for a long time."

-Lloyd contacted friend, writer and former intelligence officer, George Markstein and commissioned a treatment.
-They decided to end the film with an embassy siege, but to make the film more relevant to US audiences they changed it to the US embassy.
-They also changed Iranian extremists to anti-nuclear protesters.
+Lloyd contacted friend, writer, and former intelligence officer George Markstein and commissioned a treatment.
+They decided to end the film with an embassy siege, but to make the film more relevant to American audiences they changed its nationality from Iranian to American.
+Similarly, they also exchanged the Iranian separatists of the real siege for anti-nuclear extremists.
 Markstein wrote a treatment in a week, then Lloyd gave the job of writing a script to Reginald Rose.
 According to director Ian Sharp he was "handed a script that needed a lot work".
 Sharp flew to the United States to work on the script with Rose, but they "never got to a really strong plot."
 The action scenes were rewritten by Sharp.
 The budget was raised by pre-selling the film to multiple territories.

 Lloyd's investors were willing to go with a lesser name actor as star.
-The producer considered a number of options before going with Lewis Collins, then best known for The Professionals TV show.
+The producer considered a number of options before going with Lewis Collins, then best known for The Professionals.
 Collins trained intensively for the part.

 Judy Davis was cast on the strength of her performance in My Brilliant Career.
 She said she did not base her character on Patty Hearst as she felt Hearst was ultimately not serious about politics; she was inspired by Bommi Baumann and his book Terror or love?